Skip to main content

 In the case of question 6B, given the historic levels of the City sales tax collections we are not going to levy mills for the repayment of the General Obligation Bonds.
 Instead, we are going to separately account for and report the sales tax revenue received from the City and use the revenue from the sales tax for the annual payments for the bonds.
 Historically the sales tax returns for the City of Cañon City have increased year over year going back to 2000.
 There was only one year where there was a drop.
 Using that historical information, we know sales tax continues to be on an upward trend and would cover the GO Bond repayments based on the proposed plan.

 The Recreation District Board of Directors cannot even consider levying any mills unless the sales tax was inadequate to make the bond repayment based on the wording of the question.
 In this case the District cannot levy mills more than what was needed for the annual payment.
 Anything above that is illegal.
+This is a requirment of TABOR.
 However, this situation is highly unlikely considering the history of sales tax revenues.
 It is more likely we will have more sales tax revenue than needed for repayment and this could be saved for capital reserves, to pay down the debt faster, or be used to pay off any shortfall.
 This way the Recreation District would not be in a position to levy mills.
 There is no “blank check.”
 In the ballot language we must mention property tax due to TABOR and get the citizens the best returns on their tax dollars, we can mention the use of sales tax, but are required to add the mill levy language in order to receive the GO Bonds.

 Why not just have the YMCA come to our community and build a pool?